Rokutann/npy.el/README.md

 Some of nPipenv's features:

 * spawn a virtualenv-dedicated inferior python process for a Pipenv project
-* send Python code chunks from multiple Python file buffers in a Pipenv project to the virtualenv-dedicated inferior python process for the project
+* send a Python code chunk from multiple Python file buffers in a Pipenv project to the virtualenv-dedicated inferior python process for the project
-* dispatch Python code chunks to the appropriate virtualenv-dedicated inferior python process when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
+* dispatch Python code chunks to appropriate virtualenv-dedicated inferior python processes when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
-* change buffer's association to a Pipenv project automatically when you write out the content of the file buffer onto a directory under a different Pipenv project
+* change buffer's association to a Pipenv project automatically when you write out the content of the buffer as a file under other Pipenv project
 * spawn a Pipenv shell for a Pipenv project

 ## Installation